-(1) The court may order non-parties to produce things for inspection by the court or a party.

-(2) The provisions set in Section 2 of Part VII of these Rules apply to any order to be made or made under Rule 127(1).
+- (1) The court may order non-parties to produce things for inspection by the court or a party. - (2) The provisions set in Section 2 of Part VII of these Rules apply to any order to be made or made under Rule 127(1).

-1. Rule 127 is a specification of the general provisions on access to evidence set in Section 2 of this Part, including the right of the non-party to submit arguments justifying their non-compliance with an order requiring inspection.
+- 1. Rule 127 is a specification of the general provisions on access to evidence set in Section 2 of this Part, including the right of the non-party to submit arguments justifying their non-compliance with an order requiring inspection. - 31 See Art.
+7 of the IBA Rules of Evidence.